For urgent consular assistance call

 To protect yourself from disease:

-HIV/AIDS (WHO) is common in Myanmar.
+HIV/AIDS is common in Myanmar.
 Take precautions if you engage in activities that expose you to the virus.

 Never feed, pat or tease dogs or monkeys.